-A mind-body skills group (MBSG) program was evaluated to determine its effect on symptoms of posttraumatic stress disorder (PTSD), depression, anxiety and quality of life in adults in Gaza.
-The 10 session mind-body skills groups (MBSG's) included meditation, guided imagery, breathing techniques, autogenic training, biofeedback, genograms, and self-expression through words, drawings, and movement.
+A mind-body skills group (MBSG) program was evaluated to determine its effect on symptoms of posttraumatic stress disorder (PTSD), depression, anxiety, and quality of life in adults in Gaza.
+The 10-session mind-body skills groups (MBSGs) included meditation, guided imagery, breathing techniques, autogenic training, biofeedback, genograms, and self-expression through words, drawings, and movement.
 Data were analyzed from 92 adults meeting criteria for PTSD.
-Significant improvements in PTSD, depression, and anxiety symptoms and significant improvements in QOL were observed immediately following participation in the program.
-At 10-month follow-up, the improvements in the PTSD, depression, anxiety of life were fully maintained.
-Improvement was partially maintained for the psychological QOL domain but was not maintained for the environment domain.
-MBSG's are easily taught to health professionals and can reduce PTSD, depression and anxiety symptoms, and improve QOL in adults affected by war and political violence.
+Significant improvements in PTSD, depression, and anxiety symptoms and significant improvements in quality of life (QOL) were observed immediately following participation in the program.
+At 10-month follow-up, the improvements in the PTSD, depression, anxiety, overall QOL and health scores, and the physical health and social relationship domains of QOL were fully maintained for the environment domain.
+MBSGs are easily taught to health professionals and can reduce PTSD, depression, and anxiety symptoms, and improve QOL in adults affected by war and political violence.